 As soon as we hung the new mirrors we got more excited than we should have.
 Maybe we were just delusional at that point, but they’re one of our favorite last minute changes.

 The main light fixture in here is the Clear Glass Chandelier from Shades of Light.
 It doesn’t pop in pictures very much, but in person it’s pretty amazing.
 So much so that we bought another one for the living room, but had them wire it in a gold finish to tie into some other fixtures down there.

-The master bedroom closet is equally envy-inducing in size and sports two sections (which make it convenient for a couple) thanks to a little partition in the middle to carve out two sides.
+The en-suite bedroom closet is equally envy-inducing in size and sports two sections (which make it convenient for a couple) thanks to a little partition in the middle to carve out two sides.
 We can’t claim much credit for how this turned out, since we mostly just nodded along as the builder and his carpenter told us their plans, but we’re happy to show off their handiwork and our meager styling of it (closets typically get a few outfits, bags, and shoes for these shows, so you get the idea but don’t have to see them stuffed with an entire wardrobe).